 I finished my GP training at Maiden Newton and Beaminster Surgeries in 2006.
 Since then I have been gaining experience working all over the county as a locum GP.

-Outside of work I live with my wife, who is also a GP, baby Robin and cat in the Piddle Valley.
+Outside of work I live with my wife, who is also a GP, our two sons and cat in the Piddle Valley.

 Together with my wife I love walking, particularly around our beautiful countryside, and in more mountainous areas such as the Alps.
 Travelling is also a passion and I have travelled extensively in North America, South- East Asia and Africa.